vanbrabantf/frederickvanbrabant.com/content/english/blog/2025-11-28-Choosing-your-starting-line-in-enterprise-architecture.md

 Let's see how each approach works.

-Please note: this article is mainly basted on the business layer and strategy layer of enterprise architecture.
-So most of this discussion will be about things like Business Capabilities, Operating models, Value streams  and the like
+Please note: this article is mainly based on the business layer and strategy layer of enterprise architecture.
+So most of this discussion will be about things like Business Capabilities, Operating models, Value streams  and the like.
 ### Mapping the AS-IS.
 My guess is that if you're tasked with setting up a new architecture office, the chances of the organization having a high architecture maturity are rather small.